hyperledger-labs/fabric-token-sdk/samples/README.md

 folder `$GOPATH/src/github.com/hyperledger-labs/fabric-token-sdk`.

 - [`Fungible Tokens, The Basics.
 On Fabric`](./fabric/fungible//README.md): A showcase of some capabilities that the Token SDK offers.
+- [`DvP`](../fabric/dvp/README.md): In this example, we see how to orchestrate a Delivery vs Payment use-case

 ## Additional Examples via Integration Tests